YoussefSanad/FlashCardPractice/README.md

 ### Validation Rules
 - Questions and answers cannot be empty
 - Questions must be unique
-- Maximum length: 65,535 characters for questions and answers
 - Case-insensitive answer comparison
 - Whitespace is trimmed from inputs